luksari/winforms-calculator/README.md

 # winforms-calculator
-Simple windows forms calculator C#
+Simple calculator, created in C# language, with usage of windows forms creator.